 Understanding the User’s Goals

-Site visitors may come from any number of sources, but most fall into one of two user categories: immediate need and future interest.
+Site visitors may come from many sources, but most fall into one of two user categories: immediate need and future interest.
 Those with immediate user needs are looking for relief for a particular problem or situation, and it’s your mission to see they find it!
 Future interest users don’t need to be sold immediately.
-Instead, they need information that can help them with a future goal, such as saving energy during the summer months.
+Instead, they need the information to help them with a future goal, such as saving energy during the summer months.

 Connect the User to Their Destination

 Immediate need users typically search with heavy user intent, meaning they search specifically for a particular solution and see what options pop up.
 Most will land on your homepage.
-If you’ve done a good job of optimizing your website for organic search, a good percentage will also land somewhere in your service pages (such as “Emergency Roof Repairs”).
+If you’ve done an excellent job of optimizing your website for organic search, a good percentage will also land somewhere in your service pages (such as “Emergency Roof Repairs”).

-With future interest users however, the goal should be to direct them to your most insight-rich content.
-Whether that’s a large, detailed service page or a topic-specific blog post, make sure there’s a clear route to these resources.
-As your best content ages, you can make it easy to find by posting yearly updates (example: “How to Cut Down on Energy Costs in 2020”).
+With future interest users, however, the goal should be to direct them to your most insight-rich content.
+Whether that’s a significant, detailed service page or a topic-specific blog post, ensure there’s a clear route to these resources.
+As your best content ages, you can make it easy to find by posting yearly updates (example: “How to Cut Down on Energy Costs in 2021”).

 Helping the User Succeed

 Once you’ve connected your potential clients to their ultimate destination, the final step is to maximize the value they obtain from the resources you’ve provided.
-Success here comes down to three steps:
+Success here comes down to three stages:

-- Step #1: Do your best to provide the information they actually need.
+- Step #1: Do your best to provide the information they need.

 - Step #3: Provide next steps for people to follow up.

-For the immediate needs crowd, service pages set expectations of how your service operates.
+For the crowd of the immediate need, service pages set expectations of how your service operates.
 They should also provide clear directions on how to contact your business.
-A well-placed phone number can be all it takes to raise call volume.
+For example, a well-placed phone number can be all it takes to raise call volume.

-Don’t be afraid if future interest users aren’t picking up the phone after they read your amazing articles!
+Don’t be afraid if future interest users aren’t picking up the phone after reading your excellent articles!
 If you provide them with detailed, well-ordered information, they’ll think of you when the time comes for their next project.
 Right now, they’re simply on one of the first stops in the roofing sales funnel.
 Just make sure your blogs and service pages use page structuring (bulleted lists, numerical steps, etc.) to make content easy to digest!

 Closing Thoughts on UX

-If your company has struggled with organic SEO, user experience, or other aspects of website design, our team at Roofing Webmasters would love to help!
-We create custom websites designed specifically to earn front page rankings, provide stronger UX, and generate more leads for businesses.
-You can consult with one of our seasoned experts for free at (800) 353-5758.
-Go ahead!
-Ask your questions.
+If your company has struggled with organic SEO, user experience, or other aspects of website design, our team at Roofing Webmasters would love to help.
+We create custom websites designed specifically to earn front-page rankings, provide more robust UX, and generate more business leads.